 She left as soon as she got the meal, hurrying past the lines of tattered Dunmer and feeling the resentment in their eyes.

 Trent waited back at the Llayn apartment, sitting on the counter with his back against the wall as he plucked the strings of his lute.

 “I live in a shell, ‘cuz you put me in hell… nah.”
 He scratched some words off the paper next to him.

-Daria put the bowls on the counter and took a wooden spoon from the drawer, wondering exactly how much labor had gone into food production that she, poor only due to pride, was now eating.
+Daria placed the bowls on the counter and took a few wooden spoons from the drawer.
+She put a spoon in each bowl and wondering exactly how much labor had gone into producing the food that she, poor only due to pride, prepared to eat.
 She’d insisted on fetching the food though—the chore distracted her from the fact that she still hadn’t found any kind of job.

 “Hey, Daria,” Trent said.

 “Yeah?” she replied between mouthfuls of the blandest porridge she’d ever eaten.
 The stuff was like clay in her mouth, but somehow less appetizing.

 “Jane said she’d bring some dinner from Olerlo’s tonight.”

 “Great.
 I’m sure the public kitchen’s hardworking staff of irritable old people would be thrilled to know we’re dining off a noble’s table.”